 Embedded Systems are digital, information-processing computer systems that are embedded in larger, surrounding products.
 As such, they are frequently not directly visible.
 Users of such larger products are often unaware that they interact with a computer system due to their embedded nature.
 Prime examples of embedded systems include electronics in cars, planes or other means of transportation, consumer products such as smartphones, TVs or MP3 players, or medical equipment like, e.g., hearing aids, heart pacemakers or smart implants, etc. Embedded systems often interact with their surrounding environment: They measure properties of the environment via sensors, convert the sensed data into digital values and process this input; the results of this information processing is afterwards converted into analog values that are used to control actors which in turn influence the surrounding environment again.
 Many embedded systems thus operate in a tightly-integrated loop with the surrounding physical environment and are thus often termed Cyber-Physical Systems.

 The Institute of Embedded Systems was founded in March 2015.
-It consists of the following working groups that address the abovementioned challenges: Algebraic Engineering for efficient and safe computation and information-processing; Embedded Systems Design for optimization of non-functional properties and design of parallel systems.
+It consists of the following working groups that address the abovementioned challenges: Embedded Systems Design for optimization of non-functional properties and design of parallel systems; Computer Engineering for design automation support in verification and testing; Algebraic Engineering for efficient and safe computation and information-processing.